btaskinen/TUNI-web-development-2-2024/Documentation.md

 - 2024-03-29 Created Server A from Swagger API [Issue #1](https://course-gitlab.tuni.fi/compcs510-spring2024/groupbt/-/issues/1)
   - The make-me-a-sandwich Swagger API was updated to use string as id instead of iteger, because uuid library is used to create unique ids for sandwich order
   - Minimal functionality for each /order - endpoint was create where array of orders is stored as a variable.
+  - Created Dockerfile to create image of Server A, chose to use image node:21, since this is the same version as installed on my machine.

 ## Learned issues

 - 2024-03-29
   Learned how to create server stub with Swagger tools.
 Naively I though this would create a fairly functional server and I was surprised when nothing worked in the beginning.
 Yet, once I got going, I appreciated how nice base for the server was created by the Swagger tools.
+  Learned to run server as a docker container.
+Very happy that I succeeded with this, as the whole concept of docker images and containers is difficult to grasp for me.